Care For Your Child’s Teeth & Gums – A Healthy Diet Means Healthy Teeth

 Fluoride is a naturally-occurring element that helps teeth.
 You have to be careful not to give your child too much of it at any given point.
 Fluoride can strengthen your child’s teeth because it helps reabsorb minerals from various sources and keep the enamel layer strong.

 We don’t want to alarm you unnecessarily.
-Accidentally ingesting a little of their toothpaste won’t cause a case of fluorosis on your child.
-You should be worried about artificially-flavored toothpaste that can attract unsuspecting children.
+Accidentally ingesting a little of their toothpaste won’t cause a case of fluorosis in your child.
+You should be more worried about artificially-flavored toothpaste that can attract unsuspecting children to want to eat it.

 Consult with your pediatric dentist in Katy about which infant formulas are safe for your child.
-Keep an eye out for concentrate infant formulas, soy-based infant formula, and even some infant chicken products.
+Keep an eye out for concentrated infant formulas, soy-based infant formulas, and even some infant chicken products.
+Some contain added fluoride that, when reconstituted, can be too much fluoride.

 Parents can take the following steps to decrease the risk of fluorosis in their children’s teeth: